Growing Your Own Fruit and Vegetable Harvest for Northeast Florida Landscapes

 Lets just face the facts, fruit and vegetable gardening in Northern Florida has its share of challenges, it can be overwhelming.
 Our seasons just seem backwards to experienced gardeners from cooler climates …YOU CAN GROW WHAT IN DECEMBER?
 THAT’S A COOL SEASON CROP HERE???

 Things that you may be used to growing in the heat of summer in a more northern climate may be better off planted in the fall here, or maybe even split into two seasons and planted in both spring and fall to avoid our brutal summer heat, humidity and rains altogether.
 Tomato plants for example, will stop producing flower buds during our hottest summer months, so we grow two tomato crops here in North Florida.
 Without that little bit of knowledge of North Florida gardening for tomato plants, you could quickly become disgusted with your results for edible landscaping here in Florida.
+Add to the somewhat confusing calendar of planting our seemingly never ending insect populations and you can easily come up with a recipe for disaster!

 Typical rules just don’t apply here, as I learned from a neighbor myself after 15 years of successful gardening I decided to try my hand at my own fruit and vegetable garden harvest, after all, my orange trees were doing great.
 Why not spinach and broccoli, and blackberry’s too?
 So of course, being a bit of a book worm, off to the library I went.